desertwitch/mirrorshuttle/README.md

     --init-depth int
         Optional.
 A numeric value that decides how deep directories are mirrored in --mode=init.
-A value of 0 mirrors only the contents of the directory root, conversely a value of -1 imposes no limit.
+A value of 0 mirrors only the contents of the directory root, conversely negative values impose no limit.

         Default: -1